Skip to content

 The mechanism is the per-signer approval token: TTL-bounded, scoped to one email, single-use.
 The requester (which can be the agent) holds the token at create-time and DMs it to the human signer; the signer pastes it into sign sign --token ....
 The agent never sees signer tokens.
 Pre-sign safety checks (--require-hash / --require-title / --require-signer-email) throw structured errors before any state mutation, so an agent computing a hash earlier can refuse to sign if the document was swapped in flight.

-The other two CLIs — agent-friendly, not MCP servers
+The other CLIs — agent-friendly over stdio

 nda-review-cli — drafting + reviewing + negotiating